OJddJO/libMLV/README.md

 ## A repo for an alternative version of libMLV with precompiled binaries

 This repo is for reworked and precompiled versions of `libMLV`.
-It is based on the [`MLV` library](#Links-to-official-libMLV) If you find any bugs or have any questions related to the library, please report/ask them in the issues or discussions. **DO NOT** report them to the official library maintainers.
+It is based on the [`MLV` library](#Links-to-official-libMLV).
+If you find any bugs or have any questions related to the library, please report/ask them in the issues or discussions. **DO NOT** report them to the official library maintainers.

 ## Description